 MASTG-TECH-0036: Emulation-based Analysis

-Because the Android emulator is a fork of QEMU, it comes with all QEMU features, including monitoring, debugging, and tracing facilities.
-QEMU-specific parameters can be passed to the emulator with the -qemu command line flag.
-You can use QEMU's built-in tracing facilities to log executed instructions and virtual register values.
-Starting QEMU with the -d command line flag will cause it to dump the blocks of guest code, micro operations, or host instructions being executed.
-With the -d_asm flag, QEMU logs all basic blocks of guest code as they enter QEMU's translation function.
+Because the Android emulator is based on QEMU, it exposes many QEMU features, including monitoring, debugging, and tracing facilities.
+QEMU-specific parameters can be passed to the emulator with the -qemu command-line flag.
+You can use QEMU's built-in tracing facilities to log translated instructions and CPU state.
+Starting QEMU with the -d command-line flag will cause it to dump the blocks of guest code, TCG operations, or host instructions being executed.
+With -d in_asm, QEMU logs basic blocks of guest code as they enter QEMU's translation function.
 The following command logs all translated blocks to a file:

 emulator -show-kernel -avd Nexus_4_API_19 -snapshot default-boot -no-snapshot-save -qemu -d in_asm,cpu 2>/tmp/qemu.log

-Unfortunately, generating a complete guest instruction trace with QEMU is impossible because code blocks are written to the log only at the time they are translated, not when they're taken from the cache.
+Unfortunately, generating a complete guest instruction trace with -d in_asm is not possible because code blocks are written to the log only when they are translated, not when they are reused from the cache.
 For example, if a block is repeatedly executed in a loop, only the first iteration will be printed to the log.
-There's no way to disable TB caching in QEMU (besides hacking the source code).
+There is no supported command-line option to disable TB caching in QEMU.
 Nevertheless, the functionality is sufficient for basic tasks, such as reconstructing the disassembly of a natively executed cryptographic algorithm.